paypal/squbs/docs/flow-retry.md

 ##### Configuring the threshold for backpressure

 If the joined flow keeps returning failures, `Retry` starts back pressuring when the elements waiting to be retried reaches to a certain threshold.
-By default, the threshold is equal to the internal buffer size of `Retry` Akka Stream `GraphStage` (please see [Akka Stream Attributes](https://doc.akka.io/docs/akka/current/stream/stream-composition.html#attributes)).
+By default, the threshold is equal to the internal buffer size of `Retry` pekko Stream `GraphStage` (please see [pekko Stream Attributes](https://doc.pekko.io/docs/pekko/current/stream/stream-composition.html#attributes)).
 The threshold can be made independent of internal buffer size by calling `withMaxWaitingRetries`: